 Remember to vary your application of pressure when using Brush pens.
 This pressure difference will create different line widths and give your letters more character.

 To create a thin line, apply very little pressure to the pen.

 To create a thick line, press down harder on the pen.

-You can also experiment with different paper surfaces to see how the pen reacts.
-For example, thin papers will absorb more ink and create more delicate lines, while thick papers will produce thicker lines.
+You can also experiment with paper surfaces to see how the pen reacts.
+For example, thin papers absorb more ink and create more delicate lines, while thick papers produce thicker lines.

 Don’t Forget to Clean Your Pen

 After you are done writing, it’s essential to clean your pen.
 This cleaning will help prevent the ink from drying and clogging the brush tip.

 Dip the tip in water and blot it on a paper towel to clean your pen.
 Be sure to clean the barrel of the pen as well.